carsonchan12345/AutoRecon/README.md

 output available.
 Supply one or more existing Nmap result files with `--nmap-import` or point `--nmap-import-dir` at a directory that contains your saved scans, and AutoRecon will queue service enumeration directly from that data instead of launching fresh Nmap runs.
+When you omit explicit targets from the command line (or `--target-file`), AutoRecon builds its target list from the host identifiers embedded in the imported results.

 The importer recognizes any of the standard Nmap formats, so you can mix results produced with `-oN`, `-oG`, or `-oX` in the same run.
-AutoRecon matches services to targets by IP address and hostname; make sure the targets you pass to AutoRecon (or define in `--target-file`) include the same identifiers that appear in the imported files.
+AutoRecon matches services to targets by IP address and hostname; when you do provide targets, make sure the addresses (or hostnames) you pass to AutoRecon—including via `--target-file`—also appear in the imported files.

 Example usage: